census_api_key("YOUR API KEY GOES HERE")

 We want to find this for multiple years in multiple geographies. i.e. to compare US rates vs various states or counties.
 I’m going to find only two years and get rates for the US and Texas specifically.

 We are using Census Reporter to find the variables we need, looking at Table B15002: Sex by Educational Attainment.
-(I’ll explain some other time why I started here.)
+(I’m not getting into how to use Census Reporter here, but it is an awesome tool for ACS facts.)

 You can use a “tooltip” value from this site to to find a variable for Census Reporter.
 If you are familiar with a browser Inspector, you can look at the HTML and copy/paste values.